 What is Nerve Damage?

-Paresthesia generally means numbness or a burning feeling in the hands, arms, legs, feet, in the oral area etc. It is often a temporary phenomenon when the nerve in the pain region experiences some kind of pressure.
-But once the pressure dissipates, the pain and the discomfort are relieved.
+Paresthesia generally means numbness or a burning feeling in the hands, arms, legs, feet, in the oral area, etc. It is often a temporary phenomenon when the nerve in the pain region experiences some kind of pressure.
+But once the pressure dissipates, the pain and the discomfort disappears.

 So can paresthesia affect any part of the body?

 Yes, that is right.
 Paresthesia can happen in any part of the body where there is nerve supply.
-When paresthesia happens in the oral region, it is generally referred to as Oral Paresthesia or Dental Paresthesia.
+When paresthesia happens in the oral region, it generally refers to as Oral Paresthesia or Dental Paresthesia.

 Some details on Paresthesia in Dentistry